Manikantan16/Email-Based-OTP-Verification-System-in-Python/README.md

 ## ✍️ Conclusion:
 Implementing an OTP (One-Time Password) verification system enhances the security and reliability of user authentication.
 By generating and validating time-sensitive OTPs—especially when combined with secure email delivery and environment variable management—developers can protect sensitive actions and user data.

-A special thanks to my friend Sunitha Mekala 👫🙏 for inspiring me throughout this journey.
+A special thanks to my dear friend Sunitha 👫🙏 for inspiring me throughout this journey.